 Over the past few years the team have supported students with dyslexia, dyspraxia, students on the autistic spectrum, hearing impaired and visually impaired students.

 "The support from the LSA team has been exceptional.
 They have always helped me with any problems that I have experienced.
 Without these people I would not have got through college and achieve as much as I have.
 I will be moving onto Sheffield Hallam to study a degree in Education with Autism, SEN and Disability which is something I never thought I would be able to do but these amazing people made it possible."

 Yusuf Nawaz, former Hungerhill School Summer 2021.

 The IT Services team can support you with all aspects of college IT.
 They provide support for logging in, connecting to the WiFi and can also show you how to get the most from the IT Services we provide such as Office 365 and Google Classroom.

 We have three staff in IT Services.
-Gareth Harle is our IT Manager, supported by Alex Parker, our Senior Network Officer, and Susannah Brown, our IT Technician.
+Gareth Harle is our IT Manager, supported by Ivan Miriello our Senior IT Technician and Susannah Brown, our IT Technician.

 You can find the IT Helpdesk in the Portal on the lower floor of D Block.
 The office is open 8:00 am to 4:30 pm, Monday to Friday.

 Student Services Team